ClaudiaInSweden/visit-jarbo/README.md

 - Moose image: Photo by <a href="https://unsplash.com/@thejohnnyme?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nikola Johnny Mirkovic</a> on <a href="https://unsplash.com/photos/VFgxrL65zNI?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 - Deer image: Photo by <a href="https://unsplash.com/@lassenystedtfoto?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Lasse Nystedt</a> on <a href="https://unsplash.com/photos/FftpQKKGxOc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ### Code

-Initially a lot of the css code was copied from the Walkthrough project "Love Running" and adapted to fit this site.
+Initially a lot of the css code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.

 - Copied Asterisk wildcard selector copied from the Walkthrough project "Love Running"
 - Header & Navigation copied from the Walkthrough project "Love Running"
 - Footer copied from the Walkthrough project "Love Running".
 - Gallery copied from the Walkthrough project "Love Running"
+- Contact us page copied from the Walkthrough project "Love Running"
+- Index page copied from the Walkthrough project
+-